Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Modeling Rater Ability and Item Difficulty

 \subsection{Rasch Model Framework}

 The PCM (a Rasch-family model) \cite{Masters1997TheModel, Masters1982AScoring} was used to estimate both item difficulty and person ability.
 From these, we can estimate the likelihood for particular respondents to select an item at a particular level.
-Since our scoring scheme includes three levels, we have 2 cumulative Thurstonian thresholds which separates those levels.
+With three distinct rating levels, we define two cumulative Thurstonian thresholds that separate each point on the scale.
 Threshold 1 represents the likelihood of a respondent achieving distal agreement versus adjacent and exact agreement while threshold 2 represents the likelihood of a respondent achieving exact agreement versus distal and adjacent agreement.
-These results are presented in Section 7 along with the Item-Respondent maps.
+These results are presented in the result section along with the Item-Respondent maps.

 \endgroup